Khirbat Faynan

 Khirbat Faynan, known in late Roman and Byzantine texts as Phaino or Phaeno, is an archaeological site in Wadi Faynan, southern Jordan.
 It lies just south of the Dead Sea in Jordan.
-The site was an ancient copper mine that overlooks two Wadis and is the location of one of the best and most well preserved ancient mining and metallurgy districts in the world.
+The site was an ancient copper mine that overlooks two Wadis and is the location of one of the best and most well-preserved ancient mining and metallurgy districts in the world.

-Site Description and Excavation
+Site description and excavation

-Site Description
+Site description

 Khirbat Faynan is located near Wadi Faynan, 215 kilometres from Amman.
 It was built between Wadi Dana and Wadi Ghuwayr.
 The site itself was one of the biggest copper mines in the Roman Empire.

 Excavation

-The German Mining Museum in Bochum, Germany was the first to conduct an intensive research on the site in 1983.They were the first excavation to be sent out to the site, and the first ones to record what the site was used for.
-Upon their findings during the excavation, they recorded that the mining and smelting dated back to the Chalcolithic period around 4500-3100 BCE.
-The site had been mined continuously until around the 400 CE, however archaeological data gathered at the site along with corresponding studies show that there was a final phase of mining during the Mamluk Period which took place between 1250 to 1516 CE.
+The German Mining Museum in Bochum, Germany, conducted the first intensive research on the site in 1983.
+They were the first excavation to be sent out to the site, and the first ones to record what the site was used for.
+Upon their findings during the excavation, they recorded that the mining and smelting dated back to the Chalcolithic period around 4500–3100 BCE.
+The site had been mined continuously until around the 400 CE; however, archaeological data gathered at the site along with corresponding studies show that there was a final phase of mining during the Mamluk period which took place between 1250 and 1516 CE.